prauscher/vl/README.md

 After you successfully installed node, redis and the required npm modules, set up the configuration for admin and viewer instances.
 Both config files are JSON and allow the same options, examples are provided in admin.conf and viewer.conf.

-You can now start the beamer interface using
+You can now start the projector interface using

 	node viewer.js viewer.conf